firefoxfoxthrot/developer-web-site/_pages/ckm.md

 Digital assets are an emerging asset class in the 21st century economy.
 Unlike physical assets, they require a secure digital custody solution.
-However, in order to protect digital assets, we need someone in the physical world who will protect the keys underlying the digital assets — acting as an interface to the digital landscape.
+Unfortunately, current solutions either tend to depend on the support of a centralized exchange, which has the danger of creating a Single Point of Compromise, or depend on a user to secure their own keys, which has the danger of creating a Single Point of Failure.

-CKM resolves the current problems of centralization and of self-custody solutions by providing a new solution that is not endangered by the lossage possibilities of self-custody or the censorship and compromise dangers of third-party custody.
+CKM resolves the current problems of centralization and of self-custody solutions by providing a new methodology for sharing out the secrets necessary to create a key.
+The result is not endangered by the lossage possibilities of self-custody or the censorship and compromise dangers of third-party custody.
 It also improves on CSR by creating a system much less prone to compromise and incrementally less vulnerable to censorship.

 _See [CKM Architectural Overview](/ckm/architecture) for more
-information on both g eneral and specific problems solved by CKM._
+information on both general and specific problems solved by CKM._

 ## How Does CKM Work?